-VOLUNTEER are those providing services for the Park District outside of an employment relationship and without financial compensation shall be considered volunteers.
+VOLUNTEER are those providing services for the Park District outside of an employment relationship and without financial compensation.
 The use of volunteers must be approved by a supervisor for a verified needed purpose, with specific duties and serve in that capacity for a predetermined time.
 Volunteers who supervise minor children shall execute a Background Check Release and shall undergo criminal history checks through the appropriate state agency.